Getting your first underwater DSLR / Mirrorless

 As you probably know, leaks are just about the worst thing that can happen to an underwater photographer.
 Until the release of the vacuum system, there was no way to guarantee that your system would never flood.

-While nothing can give you true 100% guarantee, the vacuum detection system is the most reliable method of preventing floods on underwater housings.
+While nothing can give you true 100% guarantee, the vacuum detection system is the most reliable method of preventing floods on your underwater camera housing.
 The method is simple – create a vacuum inside the housing by pumping the air out.
 If that vacuum holds for 15-20 minutes above water, your gear is sealed and safe!
 Any loss of vacuum will be detected and an alarm will sound (and flash), giving you more than enough time to react, end the dive and save your precious gear.

 Bottom line – Get it!
 You won’t regret it.